abo-abo/helm-j-cheatsheet/README.md

 The candidates are grouped by parts of speech: `adverbs`, `conjunctions`, `verbs`, and `others`.
 They're also arranged into a table with four columns:

-a.
-Word itself.
+1. Word itself.
-b.
-Its monadic name, if applicable.
+2. Its monadic name, if applicable.
-c.
-Its dyadic name, if applicable. `"` is used if it's the same as monadic name.
+3. Its dyadic name, if applicable. `"` is used if it's the same as monadic name.
-d.
-Its alternate documentation page name if it has one.
+4. Its alternate documentation page name if it has one.

 # Usage